stevemc81/rock-paper-scissors/README.md

 # rock-paper-scissors

-A simple rock, paper, scissors game played in the console.
+A simple rock, paper, scissors game played in the browser with a (very) basic UI.
 Created as part of The Odin Project.